 Risk Management vs. Innovation in Your Technology Strategy

-At an Australian Institute of Company Directors lunch in 2017, ex-Telstra and current CSIRO head David Thodey was asked a question during Q&A about his advice for organizations balancing risk management against their need to innovate within a technology strategy.
+At an Australian Institute of Company Directors lunch in 2017, ex-Telstra and current CSIRO head David Thodey was asked a question during Q&A about his advice for organizations trying to balance risk management against their need to innovate within a technology strategy.

 Four simple words that encapsulate perfectly the ultimate aim of any business technology strategy in organizations seeking to digitally transform.